pinterest/ktlint/docs/install/cli.md

 `printAST` or `--print-ast`: Prints AST (useful when writing/debugging rules)

 `--relative`: Print files relative to the working directory (e.g. dir/file.kt instead of /home/user/project/dir/file.kt)

-`-v`, `--verbose` or `--debug`: Turn on debug output.
-Also option `--trace` is available, but this is meant for ktlint library developers.

 `-V` or `--version`: Prints version information and exit.